-MAT 215: Single Variable Analysis
+MAT 215: Honors Analysis (Single Analysis)

 This introductory class covers the first eight chapters of Walter Rudin’s “Principles of Mathematical Analysis”.
 Many of the concepts such as differentiation and integration might already be familiar to students.
 However, the emphasis of the course is on the rigor of proofs.
 The second chapter on point-set topology is especially crucial in the sense that it lays foundation for the rest of the course as well as for any future analysis classes.
 It might be beneficial to go through every definition a few times to fully internalize the ideas.
 A general difficulty in studying this class is about writing proofs.
 In the first half of the class, most of the proofs more or less “write themselves” once you have unraveled the definitions, so the most important part is again trying to understand what the statement is really saying.
 For instance, as soon as you write out definitions of continuity and closedness, it should be quite clear that “the zero set of a continuous real function is closed”.
 Chapter 7 of Rudin’s book touches on a subtle but important issue in analysis: when can you interchange two limiting processes?
 For example, if a sequence of function f_n converges pointwise to a function f, is the limit of the integral (by definition a limit process) of f_n the same as the integral of the limit of f_n?
 This turned out to be a recurring theme in many later courses, and the study of which leads to many fascinating ideas such as uniform convergence and convergence theorems of Lebesgue integration.